dev-redcube/backend/README.md

 # backend
-Backend for the BertterHM App Written in Kotlin/Java
+Backend for the BertterHM App Written in Java